Why are there so few accessibility complaints from users?

 Time and energy (described below)

-Even if the user cannot go to a competitor, doesn't want to abandon the service, postpone, or ask for help, but really would like to report the problem, there are often limiting factors in real life:
+Even if the user wants to help remove the barrier, there are often limiting factors in real life:

 • Most of us are busy.
 We have a meeting, a work task to complete, a child to pick up from kindergarten, or maybe a date.
 So at the time we get stuck, especially after trying for a while to overcome the obstacle, there may be simply no time to contact the owner of the website or app.